-To help you prepare for your open book exams in the first week of Trinity, we will hold an informal Exam Briefing/feedback session at the end of Hilary.
-The formative essays written during the year follow the same format as the open book exams, and so constitute key practice for these.
+To help you prepare for your exams in the first week of Trinity, we will hold an informal Exam Briefing/feedback session at the end of Hilary.
+The formative essays written during the year follow the same format as the written exams, and so constitute key practice for these.
 Further details of the workshop will be circulated during Hilary.